October 8, 2024

 It’s also important to consider the style of your home when choosing interior shutters.
 For example, if you have a modern or minimalist home, sleek and simple shutters may be the best fit.
 On the other hand, if you have a more traditional or rustic home, shutters with decorative details or a distressed finish may be more appropriate.

-See also How to Weatherproof Synthetic Shutters
+See also How to Remove Venetian Shutters

 Common Problems with Interior Shutters and How to Fix Them